 Screen printing on fabric is partly dependent on the fabric itself, and some fabrics are easier to work with than others.
 There are a number of variables in the screen printing process will affect your outcome, and the ink and curing process also make a big difference in terms of how the final product will come out.
 That being said, advances in ink technology have made it possible to print on an array of different materials without worrying too much about bleeding or about the color not sticking.

 Not All Fabrics are Created Equal

 If you’re looking to get a batch of t-shirts or other fabrics or garments screen printed, you need to know if you can actually expect the fabric to give you the result you desire or not.
 Since all fabrics are not the same, this article will help you understand what is the most suitable for printing on.

 Among all fabrics, cotton is traditionally regarded as the best fabric to screen print in Austin.
 This is due to its absorbent nature, which inherently means that it soaks up more ink and thus is a better substrate for screen printing on.
-While pure cotton has traditionally been favored, 50/50 blend t-shirts are actually an ideal fabric to print on because they have cotton’s absorbent qualities but tend to be softer to the touch – important because a significant factor in determining whether you wear an article of clothing or consign it to your dresser drawer is whether or not it’s actually comfortable to wear.
+While pure cotton has traditionally been favored, 50/50 blend Austin t-shirts are actually an ideal fabric to print on because they have cotton’s absorbent qualities but tend to be softer to the touch – important because a significant factor in determining whether you wear an article of clothing or consign it to your dresser drawer is whether or not it’s actually comfortable to wear.

 There are other natural and naturally-derived fabrics which are also suitable for screen printing, albeit with a few caveats.
 Silk provides an ideal surface for screen prints, but do keep in mind that thinner fabrics absorb less ink than thicker ones.
 What this means is that you shouldn’t expect the same look as what you’d get with cotton or wool, and furthermore, care must be taken during the printing process itself.